DenitsaStoianova/Applied-OOP/README.md

 ***This repository contains exercises from Applied OOP course which covers concepts related to Java Programming language like:***

-- Intro to Java
-- Getters and setters
-- Loops and conditions

 - Introduction to software development with Java:
 ```
 - First Program in Java: Printing a Line of Text